tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 learns attestation information like client identity (used to keep track of the previous instances of token issuance).

 {{fig-example-allow}} shows how this interaction works for client requests that are within the rate limit.
-The client's token request to the attester (constructed according to {{request-one}}, and forwarded to the issuer according to {{request-two}}) contains encrypted information that the issuer uses to identify the relevant rate limit policy to apply.
-This rate limit policy is returned to the attester (according to {{response-one}}), which then checks whether or not the client is within this policy.
-If yes, the attester forwards the issuer token response to the client (according to {{response-two}}) so that the resulting token can be redeemed to the origin.
+The Client's token request to the Attester (constructed according to {{request-one}}, and forwarded to the Issuer according to {{request-two}}) contains encrypted information that the Issuer uses to identify the relevant rate limit policy to apply.
+This rate limit policy is returned to the Attester (according to {{response-one}}), which then checks whether or not the Client is within this policy.
+If yes, the Attester forwards the issuer token response to the Client (according to {{response-two}}) so that the resulting token can be redeemed by the Origin.

 ~~~
                                                      +-----------+